sneidenfernandes/100toPython/Free News/readme.md

-This program fetches a shareable google drive link for the daily local newspaper.
+This program fetches a shareable google drive link for a daily local newspaper.